toransahu/g4g/misc/README.md

 Since with option 2, the task is done in 5 operations.
 Minimum operations – 5

-## 22 Given a binary array, sort it using one traversal and no extra space.
+## 22. Given a binary array, sort it using one traversal and no extra space.
 Assume length of the array is given.

+## 23. Given an array consisting 0s, 1s and 2s.
+Write a function that sorts the array such that all 0s will be first, then all 1s and all 2s in last.